 An illustration of the Center, 1980s.
 Courtesy of the LGBT Community Center National History Archive.

 Assembly room of the LGBT Community Center, c.
 1990.
 Courtesy of the LGBT Community Center.

 Floor plan of the building, 1980s.
 Source unknown.

-Sunday morning communion service for the Metropolitan Community Church of New York was held at the Center.
+Sunday evening communion service for the Metropolitan Community Church of New York was held at the Washington Square United Methodist Church.
 Ad appearing in the annual report of the Lesbian & Gay Community Services Center, 1991-1992.

 The original building before later additions.
 Source: Thomas Boese, "Public Education in the City of New York: Its History, Condition and Statistics" (New York: Harper & Brothers, 1869), p.
 156.

 The building as a school, 1920.
 Photo by the NYC Board of Education.
 Courtesy of the New York Public Library.